 - The authors of this excellent review conclude by strongly recommending early, personalized approaches to contraception in women with heart disease.
 Consideration of what heart medications are used as well as the type and severity of the heart problem should be considered as well.
 Input from the patient, obstetrician, and cardiovascular specialist are recommended.

-Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, Statins, Pulmonary Hypertension, Interventions and Structural Heart Disease, Interventions and Vascular Medicine
+Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, Statins, Pulmonary Hypertension, Interventions and Structural Heart Disease, Interventions and Vascular Medicine

 Keywords: Antibiotic Prophylaxis, Anticoagulants, Condoms, Contraception, Contraception, Postcoital, Contraceptive Devices, Contraceptives, Oral, Estrogens, Heart Defects, Congenital, Hypertension, Pulmonary, International Normalized Ratio, Intrauterine Devices, Levonorgestrel, Menarche, Norpregnadienes, Ovulation, Pregnancy, Primary Prevention, Progesterone, Progestins, Receptors, Progesterone, Sexually Transmitted Diseases, Stents, Sterilization, Tubal, Sulfonamides, Thrombosis, Venous Thrombosis, Warfarin